 Simplified Limited Company

 The Simplified Limited Company is also known as Sociedad Anónima Simplificada, or SAS in Spanish.
 It is the preferred legal entity for company incorporation in the Dominican Republic when one is looking to raise capital.
 It is easier to do so than for example in the previously explained SRL.
-In other words, this type of legal entity in the Dominican Republic is quite appealing as well for entrepreneurs looking to be that next unicorn.
+In other words, this type of company in the Dominican Republic is quite appealing as well for entrepreneurs looking to be that next unicorn.

 In terms of administration, at least 1 director is needed to manage the SAS legal entity.